A Voiceover Actor’s Secret Weapon? An Effective Rehearsal Process.

 The rehearsal process is to your performance what a foundation is to a building.
 Without a solid foundation, the house tilts or eventually collapses.
 A voiceover performance rings with power and truth when it rests on a solid rehearsal process.

 Some actors have a knack for quickly delivering a performance that seems to capture the essence of the script, and this is often adequate enough to get into the 90 percent of auditions that don’t make it to the final round in the advertising boardroom.
 Still, eight out of the final ten are excluded in favor of the two who have that intangible magic that only a solid rehearsal process (and talent) can inspire.
-The rehearsal process is how you get there.
+A rehearsal process is how you get there.
 It starts before you get your hands on the script.

 Take off your voice acting hat.